preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: custom-steps.png

-You can choose to add some standard "Custom steps".
-If additional Custom Steps are delevoped, they are shown here.
+You can choose to add some standard "Custom steps" as shown in the image above.
+If additional Custom Steps are developed, they are shown here.

 10. When all settings are done here, or if you selected not to add custom steps, click "ADD" to create the Template.